stanford-rc/www.sherlock.stanford.edu/alphafold.md

 1. Using `dcp` to maintain your in Databases to `$SCRATCH` or `$GROUP_SCRATCH`

-    Stanford Research Computing maintains a copy of the AlphaFold3 database within the Oak Common Datasets Repository.
-We recommend, however, intially downloading the AlphaFold3 database files directly from Google DeepMind to a scratch directory.
+    Stanford Research Computing maintains a copy of the AlphaFold 3 database within the Oak Common Datasets Repository.
+We recommend, however, intially downloading the AlphaFold 3 database files directly from Google DeepMind to a scratch directory.
     This reduces the traffic on the network between Oak and Sherlock and is typically faster than  a direct copy.
 Unmodified files within `$SCRATCH` and `$GROUP_SCRATCH` are purged every 90 days.
 In order to maintain a complete database you can include